raipc/atsd-api-python/docs/source/atsd_client.models.rst

 atsd_client.models
 ==================

-to learn more visit  https://axibase.com/docs/atsd/api/data/
+To learn more visit  https://axibase.com/docs/atsd/api/data/

 API request attributes can be specified either in constructor or be explicitly setted to object via setters.